 “If you think education is expensive, try ignorance.”– anon.

-In the new book, I often talk about professional development and learning as a solid way to grow your personal wealth.
+In my new book, I talk about professional development and learning as one way to grow your personal wealth.
 Learning Applied Business at online university helped me to:

 - understand risk analysis,